songdoing/WebApp/README.md

 # WebApp
-This is a group project.
-DB in Firebase.
+This is a web application using Auth, DB in Firebase.

 londonguide-251d4.firebaseapp.com